xbst/KUSBA/README.md

 ## Notes
 - This readme file contains Amazon Associate, Aliexpress affiliate, PCBWay affiliate links.
 I make a comission on qualifying purchases.
 - This project does not come with any warranty, if you choose to build/use a KUSBA, you are doing this at your own risk!
+- If you want to sell KUSBA PCBs, you are allowed to, and you will not owe me any royalties. **You cannot claim that I endorse the sale**.
+You can check the license file for more information.
+However, if you **wish** to give me a share, you can [Paypal](https://l.isiks.tech/PayPal) me, or subscribe on [Patreon](https://l.isiks.tech/patreon) or [YouTube](https://l.isiks.tech/member).